The Dynamics of Globular Clusters and Elliptical Galaxies: The Jeans Equation and Faber-Jackson relationship

 We have derived a function for total mass rather than luminosity, and from equation~\ref{eq:v_bar} we may estimate the total mass $M_0$ as:

 Equation \ref{eq:M_0} is similar to the spherical Jeans equation in one dimension assuming spherical hydrostatic equilibrium and isotropy.
 The velocity dispersion tensor, $\sigma_{ij}$, is then: $\sigma_{rr}^2=\sigma{_{t1}^2}=\sigma_0^2$.
 But the galaxy may not be spherically symmetrical and may also be anisotropic with radial velocities as well as tangential ones.
-In addition, spherical galaxies, especially fainter ones, don’t possess clearly defined boundaries making the final radius, $r_f$, difficult to measure.
+In addition, spherical galaxies, especially fainter ones, don't possess clearly defined boundaries making the final radius, $r_f$, difficult to measure.

-\citet{2010MNRAS.406.1220W} show that the integrated mass within a characteristic radius, $r_3$, where the log-slope of the 3D density profile is $-3$, is largely insensitive to velocity dispersion anisotropy and for a wide range of stellar light distributions that describe dispersion-supported galaxies, $r_3$ is close to the 3D de-projected half-light radius $r_{1/2}$.
-We therefore define $r_f$ as a multiple of the effective half-light radius ($R_{1/2}$), or the radius containing half the galaxy’s luminosity.
+Wolf {\it{et al}} (2010) show that the integrated mass within a characteristic radius, $r_3$, where the log-slope of the 3D density profile is $-3$, is largely insensitive to velocity dispersion anisotropy and for a wide range of stellar light distributions that describe dispersion-supported galaxies, $r_3$ is close to the 3D de-projected half-light radius $r_{1/2}$ \cite{2010MNRAS.406.1220W}.
+We therefore define $r_f$ as a multiple of the effective half-light radius ($R_{1/2}$), or the radius containing half the galaxy's luminosity.
+Because the graph of $M$--$R_{1/2}$ is plotted on a log-log scale, the precise value of $\beta$ is less critical and a commonly accepted approximation $\beta\simeq2$ is used.
 This may be related by

-Because the graph of $M$--$R_{1/2}$ is plotted on a log-log scale, the precise value of $\beta$ is less critical and a commonly accepted approximation $\beta\simeq2$ is used.

 Elliptical galaxies are generally smooth, featureless systems containing Population II stars and little or no gas or dust, giving them some similarities to GCs.
-They are denoted by their degree of eccentricity from the most spherical, $E0$, to $E7$, the most elongated, but because we see only their brightness distribution it is impossible to tell directly if they are axisymmetric or triaxial \citep{2008gady.book.....B}.
+They are denoted by their degree of eccentricity from the most spherical, $E0$, to $E7$, the most elongated, but because we see only their brightness distribution it is impossible to tell directly if they are axisymmetric or triaxial \cite{2008gady.book.....B}.